Cooking Healthy Vegetarian Gallo Pinto

-I’ve been working on the following post for awhile.
-Since I’ve been focusing on healthy eating this month I thought it would be a good time to share it with you.
-It’s about one of the reasons why I find cooking healthy a bit challenging.
-Below my story you’ll find a recipe for one of my favorite healthy meals, Gallo Pinto, a Nicaraguan dish of rice and beans that I first found out about from this recipe by Seasonal and Savory.
+Since I’ve been focusing on cooking healthy and eating healthy this month, I thought it would be a good time to share one of the reasons why I find cooking healthy a bit challenging.
+Below my story, you’ll find a recipe for one of my favorite healthy meals, Gallo Pinto, a Nicaraguan dish of rice and beans that I first found out about from this recipe by Seasonal and Savory.

 My grandparents were meat-and-potatoes people.
 They raised my mom to be a meat-and-potatoes girl.
 And she raised me.